a-sync/canvas-whiteboard/README.md

 Clean the whiteboard.

 #### .bindMouseHandlers()
-Set mouse event handlers to the canvas. *(onmousedown, onmousemove, onmouseup, onmouseout)*
+Bind mouse event handlers to the canvas. *(onmousedown, onmousemove, onmouseup, onmouseout)*

 #### .unbindMouseHandlers()
 Remove mouse event handlers from the canvas.

 #### .bindTouchHandlers()
-Set touch event handlers to the canvas. *(touchstart, touchmove, touchend, touchcancel)*
+Bind touch event handlers to the canvas. *(touchstart, touchmove, touchend, touchcancel)*

 #### .unbindTouchHandlers()
 Remove touch event handlers from the canvas.